DETROIT – Stellantis and U.S. safety regulators have confirmed that an exploding Takata airbag inflator has killed another driver.

 “Time is a critical element here because the risk increases with each day these air bag inflators go unreplaced,” said Tom McCarthy, global head of safety and regulatory compliance at Stellantis.

-In a statement, Stellantis said the vehicle’s owner asked the company about the air bag recall in 2018, but then declined to schedule service.
-The company said it sent 114 urgent notices to the owner for the past seven years.
+In a statement, Stellantis said the vehicle’s owner asked the company about the airbag recall in 2018, but then declined to schedule service.
+The company said it sent 114 urgent notices to the owner over the past seven years.

 Potential for the dangerous malfunction led to the largest series of auto recalls in U.S. history, with at least 67 million Takata inflators recalled.
 The U.S. government says that millions have not been repaired.
 About 100 million inflators have been recalled worldwide.
 The exploding air bags sent Takata Corp. of Japan into bankruptcy.